Posts

 Image

-Hijli Detention Camp To curb the Non-Cooperation Movement and other revolutionary activities, the British government established a detention facility at Hijli near Kharagpur.
+🔗 A Jail That Became a Symbol of Freedom and Progress To curb the Non-Cooperation Movement and other revolutionary activities, the British government established a detention facility at Hijli near Kharagpur.
 The Hijli Detention Camp holds a powerful place in India’s colonial history.
-During British rule, jails began overflowing as more and more young Indians joined the freedom movement.
-To manage this growing number of political prisoners, the British government started setting up special detention camps.
+During British rule, jails began overflowing as more and more young Indians joined the freedom movement. 🔥 Origins of Hijli Detention Camp To manage this growing number of political prisoners, the British government started setting up special detention camps.
 The first of these was at Buxa Fort in the Dooars region of West Bengal.
 Soon after, in 1930, the Hijli Detention Camp was established as one of the major centers to imprison freedom fighters by the British Raj to manage the overflow of political prisoner from Bengal and beyond.
-Hijli was meant to quietly crush the rising revolutionary spirit among Bengal’s youth.
-Unlike conventional jails, it was a ‘open detention camp’—detainees had no charges, no trials, and no justice.
-Today, the site is home to IIT Khara...
+Hijli was meant to quietly crush the rising revolutionary spirit among Bengal’s youth. 🔒 An Open Detention Camp without Justice Unlike con...

 Colonial Jails and Detention Camps of British India: Untold Stories of Resistance